rostgoat/titanic-ml-api/README.md

 ## Description

-This API contains patient data about COVID19 cases in Korea.
+This API contains data about Titanic passengers.
 The data was parsed from an excel file into the database from which it can be retreived using GET methods.

 ## Env